 When will we know if we’ve been accepted?

-If you are applying for the Primary placement, you will receive word from Dr. Nicole Evans, the Principal.
+If you are applying for the Primary placement, you will receive word from the Admissions Coordinator.
 We will begin accepting students in April for the following year.